You Ask, We Answer...

 Yes, a party may request the EEOC to give a Substantial Weight Review to the FCHR’s determination.
 The request must be made to the EEOC in writing within 15 days of receipt of the determination.
 Otherwise, the EEOC will ordinarily adopt the FCHR’s findings and close its file on the charge.

-+ Does the FCHR issue Notice of Right to Sue like the EEOC?
++ Does the FCHR issue Notices of Right to Sue like the EEOC?

 + How do I get information on the status of my case that was filed with the EEOC?